dikortis/LetsTalkETC/Episodes/Episode_5.md

-but the anarchic part is elusive because in our vernacular Anarchy has come to mean no rules so you're setting bonfires and garbage cans and Europe yeah maybe not all of your hair and you're tipping cows over that that's what people think of in terms of anarchy in the historical
+but the anarchic part is elusive because in our vernacular Anarchy has come to mean no rules so you're setting bonfires and garbage cans and Europe maybe not all of your hair and you're tipping cows over that that's what people think of in terms of anarchy in the historical